Eating disorders: key facts

 specialist might want to talk with your family or a friend to

-only an option if you have lost so much weight that it is making
+be an option if you have lost so much weight that it is making you

 only happens if someone is so unwell that their life or health is